andrizzit/c-learning-journey/interview-questions/missing-number/README.md

 2. **What if there are multiple missing numbers?** How would the approach change?
 3. **What if the array is not sorted?** Would you sort first or use a different approach?
 4. **Memory constraints**: What if you can't use extra space?
 (This solution already uses O(1))
-5. **Alternative approaches**: Can you solve it using sum formula?
-What are the trade-offs?

 ## Red Flags to Watch For